-In 2018, we are subject to the following regulations enforced by the:
+In 2019, we are subject to the following regulations enforced by the:

-- Commerce Commission, under Part 4 of the Commerce Act 1986 (Part 4): - Electricity Distribution Services Default Price-Quality Determination 2015, [2014] NZCC 33, 28 November 2014 (DPP Determination) - The Commerce Commission's Electricity Distribution Information Disclosure Determination 2012 (consolidated in 2015), 24 March 2015 (IDD2015) - Electricity Authority under: - the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004 (the low fixed charge regulations) - Part 6 of the Electricity Industry Participation Code 2010 (the Code), relating to the pricing of distributed generation.
+- Commerce Commission, under Part 4 of the Commerce Act 1986 (Part 4): - Electricity Distribution Services Default Price-Quality Determination 2015, [2014] NZCC 33, 28 November 2014 (DPP Determination) - The Commerce Commission's Electricity Distribution Information Disclosure Determination 2012 (consolidating all amendments as of 3 April 2018), 3 April 2018 (ID Determination) - Electricity Authority under: - the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004 (the low fixed charge regulations) - Part 6 of the Electricity Industry Participation Code 2010 (the Code), relating to the pricing of distributed generation.

 This pricing methodology meets the obligations of these regulations.
-More detailed discussion of how we meet the Electricity Authority's pricing principles can be found at Appendix A - How we align our pricing principles
+More detailed discussion of how we meet the Electricity Authority's pricing principles can be found at Appendix A on page 29.